ctrl-alt-del/devenv/README.md

 sudo apt-get install sublime-text
 ```

-Once Sublime is successfully installed, you can use it to open a single file by running:
-`subl <FILE_PATH>`, or open all files of the current directory by running `subl .`

 If you prefer to install Sublime manually, you can follow the instruction for [Fedora](#sublime-on-fedora) instead.

 [BACK TO TOP](#table-of-contents)